MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policy-archive/store-policy-7-11.md

 - If your Extension collects web browsing activity, it must do so only if required by and only for use in a prominently disclosed, user-facing feature.
 - The Extension must not programmatically alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favorites and reading list items.

 ### 10.13 Gaming and Xbox

 For products that are primarily gaming experiences or target Xbox One, the following requirements apply:

 **10.13.1**

-Game products, including products that primarily offer remote game play/control functionality of games running on other devices or platforms, that target Xbox One must use Xbox Live services through either the  [Xbox Live Creators](https://go.microsoft.com/fwlink/?linkid=844722) or [ID@Xbox](https://www.xbox.com/Developers/id) program.
+Game products that target Xbox One must use Xbox Live services through either the [Xbox Live Creators](https://go.microsoft.com/fwlink/?linkid=844722) or [ID@Xbox](http://go.microsoft.com/fwlink/?LinkId=821742) program.

 **10.13.2**

-Game products that allow cross-player communication or synchronous network play on Xbox One devices must use Xbox Live and be approved through the [ID@Xbox](https://www.xbox.com/Developers/id) program.
+Game products that allow cross-player communication or synchronous network play on Xbox One devices must use Xbox Live and be approved through the [ID@Xbox](http://go.microsoft.com/fwlink/?LinkId=821742) program.

 **10.13.3**